In full flow

-MELBOURNE defender Jared Rivers says his main focus is helping to fast-track the club's youngsters so success comes to the team sooner rather than later.
+Jared Rivers says he is focused on helping to fast-track the club's youngsters so success can come sooner rather than later

 Speaking after Sunday's loss to Carlton - the Demons' ninth for the season - Rivers admitted it had been tough to stay positive but said that as one of the older members of the team he had a responsibility to keep spirits high.